MatSim91/Milestone-Project-3-Equations-and-Math/README.md

 -   ### Testing Detailed Scientists page (scientists.html):
     1. Made sure when the "More Details" option is clicked on the scientist that his detailed page with the correct information would load out and display.

-    2. Tested that all whe Wikipedia links on the scientist detailed page (/scientists/scientist_id) are working and opening the Wikipedia site in a new tab.
+    2. Tested that all the Wikipedia links on the scientist detailed page (/scientists/scientist_id) are working and opening the Wikipedia site in a new tab.

     3. Tested the "Delete" option on the scientist detailed page (/scientists/scientist_id) to make sure the scientists are indeed deleted from the database